domschl/HuggingFaceGuidedTourForMac/README.md

 We will perform the following steps:

 - Install `homebrew` and `miniconda` (a minimal version of `anaconda`)
-- [Optionally] install tensorflow with metal optimization
+- [Optionally] install tensorflow with metal optimization (from Apple's conda repos)
-- Install pytorch with MPS (metal performance shaders) support
+- Install pytorch with MPS (metal performance shaders) support [02/2023: currently requires nightly build!]
 - Install `jupyter lab` to run notebooks
 - Install `HuggingFace` and run some pre-trained language models using `transformers` and just a few lines of code within jupyter lab.